Alex-bzh/syllabricks/README.md

 A click on a brick makes the letter appear in the main column.
 If the syllable is at its right place in the word, it will appear in green (success !); if not, it will appear in red (error…).

 You can click anytime on the button *refresh* to erase your attempt and give it a new try.
 Beware!
 Reloading the page would trigger the display of a new set of syllables.
 This feature can be more simply achieved by hitting the *Nouveau mot !* button.
+Moreover, the button would prevent the reloading of the entire database.

 ## Coming features

 - selecting the number of syllables
-- switching between the phonetic representation of the syllable and its orthographic representation
 - inserting parasitic syllables
 - hiding/showing a brief definition of the word